 “Rabbi Green has been the foremost scholar of Hasidism in the world and one of the great leaders of spiritual renewal in Jewish life for more than four decades.
 In The Heart of the Matter he displays the brilliance and dazzling breadth of his scholarship and lays bare the depths of his heart and soul as they have animated him throughout his lifetime.
 Both his exceptional knowledge and his fiery passions as revealed in these essays provide great scholarly and personal insights for the reader.
 This is a book to savor!”—Rabbi David Ellenson, chancellor of Hebrew Union College–Jewish Institute of Religion

 “Arthur Green combines a passion for deep and rigorous scholarship with an unflagging commitment to serving the Jewish people.
-This volume is a fitting tribute to a remarkable man and an extraordinary career.”—Rabbi Shai Held, co-founder, dean, and Chair in Jewish Thought at Mechon Hadar
+This volume is a fitting tribute to a remarkable man and an extraordinary career.”—Rabbi Shai Held, president, dean, and chair in Jewish Thought at Mechon Hadar

 “Arthur Green never loses sight of the essence, the heart that beats within. . . .
 This work is a river of living waters connecting heart, mind, and spirit, flowing through past, present, and future.”—Melila Hellner-Eshed, professor of Jewish mysticism at Hebrew University in Jerusalem and senior fellow of the Shalom Hartman Institute